awsdocs/amazon-lumberyard-release-notes/coming-release/index.md

 ### Visual Studio Support<a name="vs-support"></a>

 + **IMPORTANT!** Visual Studio 2015 support has been deprecated starting with Amazon Lumberyard v1.22.
 References to Visual Studio 2015 and the VC140 binaries have been removed from the documentation for v1.22, as well.
 If you are on Visual Studio 2015 or an older version, refer to our archived [Amazon Lumberyard documentation for prior versions](https://docs.aws.amazon.com/lumberyard/latest/userguide/lumberyard-documentation-archive.html).
 The current supported version of Visual Studio is VS 2017 v15.9.2, and the supported VC++ binary version for builds is VC141.

+### Editor

++ Improved the performance of undo operations for entity manipulation.
+Translating 25 entities and pressing undo used to take ~15 seconds, and now takes ~4.5 seconds.
++ Fixed a performance issue that caused the editor to lag every time a slice was selected in the Entity Outliner.
+Selection of a 10k slice entity hierarchy used to take ~3 seconds, and now takes ~200ms.

 ### Asset Pipeline<a name="highlights-pipeline"></a>